rapidsai/deployment/source/guides/index.md

 :link-type: doc
 Building RAPIDS Containers from a custom base image
 ^^^
-Add RAPIDS and CUDA to your existing Docker images
+Add NVIDIA CUDA-X libraries and CUDA to your existing Docker images

 {bdg-primary}`Docker`
 {bdg-primary}`CUDA`